Discoveries in the Wilderness

 As usual we’re having ourselves one hell of a time.

 If you’re anything like me, you can very easily lean into what I like to call “melodramatic romanticism.”
-Pipe in your favorite sad girl music (Patty for me), a little rain, and you’ve got a recipe for depression-flavored tea time.
+Pipe in your favorite sad-girl music (Patty for me), a little rain, and you’ve got a recipe for depression-flavored tea time.
 Staring pensively out the window, hot beverage in hand, musing about life and the meaning of it all.
-(It’s giving Nicole Kidman in Big Little Lies vibes.)
+(It’s giving Nicole Kidman in Big Little Lies).

-Add in the horrifying news of the day (as discussed in our last newsletter - of how to stay engaged, but not lose heart) - and it can oftentimes be too much.
+Add in the horrifying news of the day (as discussed in our last newsletter - of how to stay engaged, but not lose heart) and it can oftentimes be too much.
 What is the remedy?
-What can help gently nudge me in a better direction…to keep going and pursuing the work of being transformed into what is new and true?
+What can help gently nudge me in a better direction… to keep going and keep pursuing the work of being transformed into what is new and true?

 You all help me believe in building that “something better” by simply being in this community.
-To quote Patty again, the final lines of the song muse:
+To quote Patty again, the final lines of the song conclude:

 It's hard to live,